Your student account

 All Part-time Studies course withdrawals must be submitted using the official Part-time Studies Course Withdrawal form [PDF].

 For further information on withdrawing from a Part-time Studies course, visit the Part-time Studies Withdrawals page.
 For information about part-time studies refunds, please visit Refunds & Withdrawals.

 If you decide to withdraw from any of the courses within your program, contact your program head.
 The program head will send the necessary information for withdrawal to Student Records.

 You can apply for transfer credit if you have taken a course at a previous institution that is similar to one offered in your program, or if you have taken an equivalent course through BCIT.
-Transfer credit application forms are available from Student Records.
-One application form is required for each course that you are trying to transfer.

 If you think there is an error on your transcript, please contact Student Records at 604-432-8353.
 Student Records can investigate or explain and recommend the course of action to correct the error if necessary.

 If you are taking part-time studies courses towards a credential but have not declared your program, your transcript will indicate that your program is general studies.
 Please see the Program Declaration page for instructions on declaring your program.

 When you apply for program approval, your program will be declared for each term on your transcript from the date that you have received your approval letter.
 If you have applied and been approved for a program, and your transcript indicates your program as general studies, please contact Student Records.